History

 1899 - 1920

-Giovanni Agnelli together with eight entrepreneurs found Fabbrica Italiana Automobili Torino (FIAT).
+Giovanni Agnelli, together with eight other entrepreneurs, founds Fabbrica Italiana Automobili Torino (FIAT).

 1900

-Just a year after its founding Fiat has a workforce of 150 people located in the factory in Corso Dante, Turin.
-In 1916 (see picture) Fiat counts 9410 employees.
+Just a year after its birth, Fiat has a workforce of 150 people located in the factory in Corso Dante, Turin.

 1912